 The CFA Program course of study includes the Candidate Body of Knowledge (CBOK), the curriculum content, learning outcome statements (LOS), and the topic area weights.

 Updates to the course of study are informed by our ongoing practice analysis, which includes feedback from practicing investment professionals, security market regulators, university faculty, and policymakers.
-This process helps us determine the knowledge, skills, and abilities needed by today's investment management professionals.
 Learn more about our practice analysis process and updates to the 2016 curriculum.

 The course of study is organized into three levels and each level requires passing a six-hour exam.
 The program curriculum increases in complexity as you move through the three levels: